mattcarlotta/nvi/README.md

 - be named `.nvi`
 - not contain spaces within the `[environment]`'s name
 - not contain spaces within a `files` .env name nor within the `required` keys; instead, files/keys should use underscores: `example_1`
-- not contain comments after a configuration `key = value # comment` option
-- not contain empty lines between a configuration `key = value` option; empty lines after the last config option are okay
-- not contain multi-line arguments

 Click [here](envs/.nvi) to view valid and invalid formatting configurations.